pantso251/DSFSE_Portfolio/learning-goals/goal-3-visualization/visual-results/README.md

 **Italian Beaches Heatmap v4 (it-beaches-heatmap-v4)**
 What this shows:

 A density map visualizing the concenrtation of beaches with highest pollution count accross Italy.
-Warm colours(red/orange) indicate higher concentrations of beaches where aggregated materials in total where used as a weight field in layer creation.
+Warm colours(red/orange) indicate higher concentrations of beaches where aggregated materials in total were used as a weight field in layer creation.

     Key findings:
     -Distinct pollution hotspots emerge in high-traffic tourist regions along the Adriatic coast and around major urban centers